20 Things I've Learned That Save Money While Traveling in Europe

 Tipping is a practice in which we Americans are unusual.
 In Europe, servers, taxi drivers, and everyone else is paid full wages, and it's nearly universal that a service fee will be included in your bill.
 I know it's tough to break out of the mindset that we're stiffing a server if we don't leave 15-20%, but honestly the rest of the world thinks we're crazy when we do.

-If you got really great service, leave a few coins on the table, but never more than €1.
+If you got really great service or your American guilt is too strong, leave a few coins on the table, but never more than €1.
 In the rare event that service is not included, 5-10% is appropriate, and Rick Steves points out that 10% is considered large.
 Anything more than that is really just throwing money away on an obscure American custom that no one else in the world actually follows.

 5) Eat lunch from carts.